rfangit/rfangit.github.io/_posts/2025-04-01-info_cascades.md

 ## Introduction

 Information theory was originally developed in the context of optimizing electronic communications.
-This has resulted in a lot of confusion when applied to the biological sciences.
+This has resulted in much confusion when applied to the biological sciences.

-The purpose of this blog post is to clarify what exactly information theory tells us about information transfer through a chemical cascade.
-It is intended as a supplement to [my paper on the topic](https://arxiv.org/pdf/2309.10162){:target="_blank"}, written for an audience new to both information theory and stochastic modelling.
+This blog post is intended to clarify what information theory tells us about information transfer through a chemical cascade.
+It is intended as a supplement to [my paper on the topic](https://arxiv.org/pdf/2309.10162){:target="_blank"}, intended for an audience new to both information theory and stochastic modelling.

-Here, we analyze a cascade of three species of molecules, $X \xrightarrow{} Y \xrightarrow{} Z$, where $X \xrightarrow{} Y$ denotes that the production rate of molecule $Y$ is proportional to the amount of $X$ molecules, and similarly for $Y \xrightarrow{} Z$.
+Specifically, we analyze a cascade of three species of molecules, $X \xrightarrow{} Y \xrightarrow{} Z$, where $X \xrightarrow{} Y$ denotes that the production rate of molecule $Y$ is proportional to the amount of $X$ molecules, and similarly for $Y \xrightarrow{} Z$.
 This represents a simple biochemical cascade.

 Mathematically, the cascade is defined by the following chemical reactions